rbackman/Eclipsicle/README.md

 Within the UI, open an animation file and use the **Send** button to transmit it to the device.
 Newlines are encoded as `|` characters when sent via the `script:` command.

+Scripts may also include a `Slideshow:` section listing other `.led` files and their durations in milliseconds.
+Parameters support timed variation by adding `cycle`, `start`, and `end` tokens.
+Example scripts demonstrating slideshows and timed parameters live in the `examples/` directory.

+The animation editor now provides a **Format** button to normalize spacing and warn about unknown parameter or animation names, helping catch syntax errors before sending.

 ### Simulating with QEMU

 PlatformIO can run the firmware under QEMU for automated testing.
 An example